arthurmilliken/strahdo_mojado/_notes.md

 ---

+Ep 25: Meanwhile, Back in Barovia...

+Dali, meet Shovel.
+Hello Donavich.
+Maximus charms sand.
+Armo growls.
+Public Service Announcement.
+"Father!"
+Armo gets key, and frees Doru.
+March of the Dead.
+Maximus is already typing secret messages.
+Doru mourns Father.
+Maximus marches with the dead.
+Armo gets some Mad Mary.
+The Wiz enters town under protest.
+Dali discovers a Waffle Crew.
+The Wiz utters a warning.
+The spawn attack.
+Evelyn smites Maximus with her battle axe.
+Strix takes a misty step.

+This is a Wet Maynard Production.

+---

 Greetings, and welcome back to Masters of the D. Now that our short-handed party has been defeated by the hags of Bonegrinder, it is time for those heroes who went missing to return to the action.
 To make matters even more interesting, one of Morgantha's daughters is out for a stroll far away from the windmill, thus breaking the coven and depriving the hags of their most powerful spells.
 How do Anna and I prepare for what is now a fair fight?
 Listen and find out.